jens-na/pacdiffvim/README.md

 in the directory <tt>/etc</tt> and starts vim with the found diff candidates.
 If there is nothing to do the script will exit with return code 0.

-* <tt>-r, --root</tt>    - You can update pacnew/pacorig/pacsave files in another directory if you specify an alternative root path with <tt>-r</tt> or <tt>--root</tt>.
+* <tt>-r, --root</tt>    - You can update your configuration files in another directory if you specify an alternative root path with <tt>-r</tt> or <tt>--root</tt>.
 The default directory is <tt>/etc</tt>.
 * <tt>-V, --version</tt> - Shows the version and copyright info for <tt>pacdiffvim</tt>.
 * <tt>-h, --help</tt>    - Shows the help for the script and exits.